Insidious: The Red Door — Review

 Cinematography: Autumn Eakin

-Josh’s son, Dalton (Ty Simpkins), is off to art school, and to keep his mother happy, he has let his Dad, Josh, drive him to the University.
+Josh’s son, Dalton (Ty Simpkins), is off to art school, and to keep his mother happy, he’s let his dad drive him to the university.
 But the road trip doesn’t go to plan when the two end in a nasty verbal fight.

 Managing to take on their own battles, time repeats itself when Josh has to find Dalton in The Further and get him back to safety before their bodies in the real world become possessed by parasites of the dead.

 This is Patrick Wilson’s directorial debut.
-And having been part of this genre for over a decade, he is a perfect candidate for the role.
-With the help of James Wan (who directed the original) as producer, Wilson manages to tick all the required boxes to deliver a frightening story with some jump scares.
+Having been part of this genre for over a decade, he’s a natural candidate.
+With the help of James Wan (director of the original) as producer, Wilson manages to tick the required boxes to deliver a frightening story with some effective jump scares.

 Ty Simpkins leads the cast in this instalment.
-All grown up, his character Dalton is very different from how we remember him.
-His cute, fun, kind, loving persona is no longer.
-He’s quiet, lost, angry and seems a ways from who he once was.
+All grown up, his Dalton is very different from how we remember him: quiet, lost, angry, and far removed from the cute, loving kid he once was.
 Possessed, he portrays a very frightening demon worthy of nightmares.

 The film’s standout is easily Sinclair Daniel as Dalton’s college friend, Chris.
 While her instant friendship with Dalton seems a little too convenient, her humour carries the film and gives it the required break from the dark.
 Her delivery and character hold strong throughout, taking her scenes to the next level.

 This isn’t the strongest film in the series.
-It does feel slow to get to the good stuff and then over in a blink.
-It relies too heavily on the first two films to the point of using original footage.
-However, it would be justified if this were quickly followed up with another film.
+It feels slow to get to the good stuff and then over in a blink.
+It relies too heavily on the first two films—to the point of using original footage.
+That might be justified if it were quickly followed up with another film.
 Sadly, it seems that won’t be the case, and that red door is firmly shut.